Dr. Gary Tanchak, D.C.

 The Fork Head

-We use this one around the spine area, or when massaging the neck area.
-Some user like to use it on calves and around the achilles tendon.
+We use this one around the spine area or when massaging the neck area.
+Some users like to use it on calves and around the Achilles tendon.

 We also like to use it for trigger point massage on larger muscles, such as quads, where it might be a good alternative to the single bullet head.